Chang and Eng Bunker: Mount Airy

 For about a decade they split their time between Mount Airy and Traphill because their families had grown large; by 1847 Adelaide had given birth to four children; Sarah, to three.
 They would maintain the Traphill residence through 1853; later their time was divided solely between two homes located around Mount Airy.
 Then for the next decades, the twins would alternate which house they used, three days at a time; the twin who owned the current house could elect to do whatever he wanted while his brother complied and kept silent.

-In 1850, ten of their 18 slaves were under the age of seven, some being owned only to be sold later for profit, and others growing up to work the fields.
+In 1850, ten of the 18 people they enslaved were under the age of seven, some being owned only to be sold later for profit, and others growing up to work the fields.
 The Bunker plantations produced wheat, rye, corn, oats, and potatoes, and they raised cows, sheep, and pigs.
-Unlike families that owned many North Carolina farms, the Bunkers did not grow tobacco, which may suggest that their plantation was run primarily to feed the Bunker family and its slaves, not for commercial purposes.
-The press characterized the Bunkers' treatment of slaves as particularly harsh, though the twins decried accusations of cruelty and said that their wives supervised the slaves and raised money for their education.
+Unlike families that owned many North Carolina farms, the Bunkers did not grow tobacco, which may suggest that their plantation was run primarily to feed the Bunker family and its laborers, not for commercial purposes.
+The press characterized the Bunkers' treatment of the enslaved as particularly harsh, though the twins decried accusations of cruelty and said that their wives supervised the captives and raised money for their education.
 (Note: For instance, the Greensborough Patriot wrote: "In driving a horse or chastising their negroes, both of them [the Bunkers] use the lash without mercy.
 A gentleman who purchased a black man, a short time ago, from them, informed the writer he was 'the worst whipped negro' he ever saw."
 Chang and Eng replied quickly: "That portion of said piece relating to the inhuman manner in which we had chastized a negro man which we afterwards sold is a sheer fabrication and infamous falsehood."
 Orser 2014.)

 Though the Bunkers were generally part of the region's aristocracy, some of their practices set them apart.
 They were occasionally seen performing manual labor; their method of chopping wood was particularly effective: they would wield an axe with all four hands, for more force, or would rapidly alternate turns swinging.
 They continued recreational hunting, and they took up fishing, drinking, and several sports.